-Having problems with your mental health can feel lonely but at least 25% of us will struggle this type of problem in our lifetime.
-Reaching out for help can seem like a big step.
+Having problems with your mental health can feel lonely but at least 25% of us will struggle with this type of problem in our lifetime.
+Reaching out for help can seem like a big step, but we can help.

-Our doctors and nurses can help you if you are experiencing mental health concerns – come and see us if you think you might need help with low mood, anxiety, worrying thoughts, paranoia, eating problems, possible addiction or anything else, please arrange an appointment with us.
+If you are experiencing mental health concerns such as low mood, anxiety, worrying thoughts, paranoia, eating problems, possible addiction or anything else, please arrange an appointment with us.

 Our biggest national Mental Health charity with lots of information and services on offer.